Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab4.md

 ## Note

-So, from this lab onwards, we skip the ODD formalism as the reader has been exposed to it sufficiently enough to understand its purpose.
+From this lab onwards, we will move away from the explicit ODD formalism.
+Having been exposed to the protocol in previous labs, you are now ready to apply these concepts implicitly.
+This lab requires you to translate requirements into a model independently, mirroring real-world modeling scenarios.

-Additionally, this lab is based on a series of lectures from CMU.
+Note: This lab is adapted from a series of lectures belonging to CMU's Monte Carlo Methods Course.

 ## Lab 4 Prerequisites